facebookresearch/fairseq/examples/MMPT/README.md

 On the text side, we follow VideoCLIP and use the pretrained [BERT](https://huggingface.co/docs/transformers/model_doc/bert) model.
 One additional [idea](https://github.com/sign-language-processing/transcription/blob/aa2b1ead7d39b2d545b83bac2041b4b539471a7c/pose_to_text/IDEA-CLIP.md) is to use [SignWriting](https://www.signwriting.org/about/what/what02.html#:~:text=SignWriting%20is%20a%20writing%20system,signed%20language%20in%20the%20world.) as a phonetic text representation of sign language.

-## FingerCLIP - Fingerspelling Understanding
+## FingerCLIP - Fingerspelling Understanding as a Proof-of-concept

 We start with a simple dataset, [RWTH German Fingerspelling Database](https://www-i6.informatik.rwth-aachen.de/aslr/fingerspelling.php), which contains 35 gestures with video sequences for the signs A to Z and SCH, the German umlauts Ä, Ö, Ü, and for the numbers 1 to 5.
 Five of the gestures contain inherent motion (J, Z, Ä, Ö, and Ü).
 We call the model FingerCLIP, a mini version of SignCLIP since fingerspelling is a small and special part of sign language.